[Aconites and Monkshoods: The Genus Aconitum in the Cascade Mountains of Oregon and Washington]

 Columbia monkshood is generally found in mountainous areas from the Cascade Mts east, although it can be found in and west of the Cascade crest in southern Oregon.

-The photo above shows a close-up of the flower of columbia monkshood (var. columbianum) as seen from Blue Sky, Hart Mt.
+The photo at left shows a close-up of the flower of columbia monkshood (var. columbianum) as seen from Blue Sky, Hart Mt.
 National

 Paul Slichter